-The expenditure of the state and those of public corporations other than state economic enterprises shall be determined by annual budgets.
+The expenditures of the State and those of public corporations other than state economic enterprises shall be determined by annual budgets.

 The beginning of the fiscal year and the preparation and implementation of the general and subsidiary budgets shall be defined by law.